-State-of-the-art technology supports patient-centric, innovative, integrated environment at UT Southwestern's new William P. Clements Jr. University Hospital, opening in November 2014.
+State-of-the-art technology supports patient-centric, innovative, integrated environment at UT Southwestern's new William P. Clements Jr. University Hospital.

 But as distinctive as the facility’s W design is, and as appealing as the facade will be, they both are examples of “form following function.”